-Summer 2023 Semester March 1 st Registration begins December 1 st Priority Deadline - Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
-International students must submit all materials by this date to be considered for admission.
-January 4 th Application Deadline for Domestic Students May 9 th New Student Orientation - EAP May 10 th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
+- March 1st Registration begins - April 1st Priority Deadline Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
+International students must submit all materials by this date to be considered for admission. - May 7th Application Deadline for Domestic Students - May 7th New Student Orientation - May 10th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
 (Late fee assessed if first payment is not met by this date).

-May 11 th New Student Orientation - College & Seminary May 15 th CLASSES BEGIN FOR SUMMER A AND SUMMER B May 19 th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees for summer A and B; \$100 late registration fee after this date.
-May 29 th Memorial Day - No classes and offices are closed June 9 th Last day to do a complete withdrawal and receive a 25% tuition adjustment for summer A. June 9 th Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award for summer A. June 9 th Last day to withdraw from a course for Summer B June 24 th LAST DAY OF CLASSES FOR SUMMER B June 26 տ CLASSES BEGIN FOR SUMMER C June 30 th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees for summer C; \$100 late registration fee after this date.
-June 30 th Grades due in Registrar's Office, 9 a.m. for Summer B July 4 th - 5 th Independence Day Break - No classes and offices are closed July 21 st Last day to withdraw from a course for Summer A and C August 5 th LAST DAY OF CLASSES FOR SUMMER A AND C August 11 th Grades due in Registrar's Office, 9 a.m.
-August 25 th Grades available to students
+May 13th CLASSES BEGIN FOR SUMMER A AND SUMMER B

+May 17th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees for summer A and B; \$100 late registration fee after this date.

+May 27th Memorial Day - No classes and offices are closed

+- June 7th Last day to do a complete withdrawal and receive a 25% tuition adjustment for summer A. - June 7th Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award for summer A. - June 7th Last day to withdraw from a course for Summer B - June 21st LAST DAY OF CLASSES FOR SUMMER B - June 24th CLASSES BEGIN FOR SUMMER C - June 28th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees for summer C; \$100 late registration fee after this date. - June 28th Grades due in Registrar's Office, 9 a.m. for Summer B - July 4th 5th Independence Day Break No classes and offices are closed - July 19th Last day to withdraw from a course for Summer A and C

+August 2nd LAST DAY OF CLASSES FOR SUMMER A AND C

+- August 8th Grades due in Registrar's Office, 9 a.m. - August 16th Grades available to students